Medical Toxicology Fellowship Program

 The UT Southwestern Medical Toxicology Fellowship Program is an Accreditation Council for Graduate Medical Education accredited two-year program offered in conjunction with the Texas Poison Center Network and Parkland Hospital.

 Among our faculty are the Medical Director and Co-Medical Director of the Parkland Perinatal Intervention Program; the Executive Director of the American College of Medical Toxicology, the largest physician-based toxicology organization in the nation; one of the leading forensic toxicology experts in the nation, recognized as such by the Department of Justice; the Clinic Directors of the UT Southwestern and Children’s Medical Center Dallas outpatient toxicology clinics; the Medical Review Officer for Parkland; the Medical Director of the North Texas Poison Center; and more.
 Our faculty members bring to the table an immense amount of expertise and experience, making our program ever on the edge of new updates and research opportunities.

 - The North Texas Poison Center is the home of our service and fellowship.
 Our fellows, program director, and some faculty are based at the NTPC which is within Parkland.
-While funding comes from various state and federal sources, the NTPC is a Parkland entity.
 The NTPC provides 24/7 care to the public and health care providers.
-The center is staffed by Specialists in Poison Information who answer the phones and work closely with toxicologists in optimizing patient care.
+The center coordinates with the five other centers in the Texas Poison Control Network to optimize toxicology care for the over 230,000 calls annually.